giorgioriccardi/wp-snippets/README.md

+# Index

+- Add Google Fonts
+- Add Google Analytics script
+- Replaces the excerpt "more" text or [...] with a custom link
+- ...
+- to be continued...

 # WordPress Snippets

 This document is designed to be a one-stop quick reference of useful WordPress code snippets.

 This repository is licensed under the GNU GENERAL PUBLIC LICENSE.